Sustainable Opportunities

 Professional Networks

-UWRF is a member institution with the Association for the Advancement of Sustainability in Higher Education(AASHE).
+UWRF is a member institution with the Association for the Advancement of Sustainability in Higher Education (AASHE).
 All UWRF faculty, staff and students with a valid uwrf.edu email address are able to create an account to access an abundance of sustainability resources in the resource hub section of the website.

 Student Employment

 UW-River Falls has a team of students serving as sustainability representatives educating their fellow students on sustainability.
 The students host several campus events each year, coordinate social media posts and maintain a sustainability newsletter educating people on sustainability and making them aware of various regional sustainability events.
+The students also assist in seeking out, organizing and implementing initiatives to advance sustainability on campus.

-- Cayla Bingham, Waste Minimization Coordinator
+- Lucy Cahn - Waste Minimization Coordinator

 Green Fund

 The Green Fund is an allocable segregated university fee created to support sustainability initiatives and projects at UWRF.
-Since the Green Fund is a student segregated fee, the Student Government Association oversees administration.
+The Green Fund supports both the UWRF Sustainability Office and acts to provide further funding for projects that improve sustainability.
+Since the Green Fund is a student segregated fee, the Sustainability Senator of the Student Government Association oversees administration.
+Students, faculty and staff can apply for funding through the Green Fund.

-UWRF defines sustainability as our local and global responsibility to meet the needs of present and future generations, as demonstrated by an integrated set of ecological, social, and economic values, principles, and practices that frame how we think, choose, and act in personal, professional, and community life.
+UWRF defines sustainability as our local and global responsibility to meet the needs of present and future generations, as demonstrated by an integrated set of ecological, social and economic values, principles and practices that frame how we think, choose and act in personal, professional and community life.

 Funded projects or initiatives must fall under at least one of the following categories:

 - Educational/Promotional - This category allows for educational/promotional campaigns or resources to raise awareness and inform students of sustainability initiatives or opportunities on campus.
-Examples include informational booths and kiosks, sticker campaigns, reusable promotional producs, and more.
+Examples include informational booths and kiosks, sticker campaigns, reusable promotional products, and more.

 - Energy - This category allows for renewable energy and energy efficiency initiatives to assist in reducing the campus' energy consumption and reliance on fossil fuels.
 This may also allow for the purchase of renewable energy credits or renewable energy programs through utility companies.

-- Food - This category can be used to increase sustainable food, as defined by the AASHE Sustainability Tracking, Assessment, and Ratings System (STARS) defintion, which includes local/regional, healthy, culturally diverse, and environmentally and socially progressive food options.
+- Food - This category can be used to increase sustainable food, as defined by the AASHE Sustainability Tracking, Assessment, and Ratings System (STARS) definition, which includes local/regional, healthy, culturally diverse, and environmentally and socially progressive food options.
 This category may also use funding to increase transparency of on-campus food services.

 - Buildings, Design, and Construction - This category is to support sustainable construction and renovations of campus buildings.